 I enjoy studying the meaning of words and I know studying God’s Word is the top priority.
 I also love finding new mediums of reading material to add to these two main ways that I learn & teach my children about Jesus.

 Have A Cozy Advent Reading Time!

 Holy Bible: KJV Standard Size Thumb Index Edition: Burgundy (King James Bible)DIY Jesse Tree Ornament Kit for AdventHYSEAS Velvet Plush Throw, Home Fleece Throw Blanket, 50Happy Snowman Chalkboard Countdown 12 Ounce Ceramic Christmas Coffee MugGODIVA Chocolatier Milk Chocolate Hot Cocoa Canister 13.1ozBartholomew’s Passage: A Family Story for Advent

 We love using books to celebrate Christmas throughout the month of December.
 The very act of gathering my children around to listen while I read out loud to them daily is literally bringing our family closer together physically and hopefully, spiritually/emotionally.

 I am not a crafty mom by any means, though we do try to add in some hands-on activities.
 However, reading is definitely more my style and intentionally giving my kids 15-minutes of my time each day as I read to them is a welcome break in my busy life!

 Quality time with my children is so important, but the busy season of planning and shopping and preparing for Christmas can overshadow my children’s needs (and my own).
 That’s why I make the extra effort to have a daily read-together time, especially in December.

-Fourth, I choose several other short books that are centered around Jesus Christ and can be read in one 15-minute reading session.
+- Choose several other short books that are centered around Jesus Christ and can be read in one 15-minute reading session.
 I have some of our favorites listed HERE.

-Daily Routine For Advent Reading
+Daily Routine For Advent

 This is how our daily reading usually takes place: